 Since the 2000s, the segment has grown visibly in Germany, also with more and more newcomers.
 The economic crisis of 2008 was the first test.
 The sharp drop in travel activity caused major losses for the agency and consulting business.
 But both quickly returned, and a number of new operators were founded from 2010 onwards, bringing a lot of movement into the young segment.

 To further professionalise the niche, Anett Gregorius launched the annual "Market Report Serviced Apartments" in 2011 and has since offered the only primary figures for the serviced apartment segment in Germany.

-In 2013, the idea arose to present a separate award for serviced apartments, which was combined with a symposium in the same year - the industry meeting SO!APART came into being and quickly developed into the most important symposium for the serviced apartment segment in German-speaking countries.
+In 2013, the idea arose to present a separate award for serviced apartments, which was combined with a annual conference in the same year - the industry meeting SO!APART was born and quickly developed into the most important symposium for the serviced apartment segment in German-speaking countries.

 This was followed from 2014 onwards by the development of a Charter of Temporary Living with numerous partners of the segment, which has been revised again and again over the years.
 And in 2017, Anett Gregorius published the "Compendium of Temporary Living" together with Matthias Niemeyer.

 The Corona pandemic from 2020 onwards caused historic slumps in the segment - but at the same time it put the serviced apartment segment with its crisis resilience into special focus, both within the hospitality industry and beyond.